Chemical Injury Claims

 Accidents involving dangerous chemicals are also not only confined to the workplace.
 In other instances, ordinary members of the public have unintentionally encountered toxic industrial waste which has been carelessly released into the environment through pipes emptying into the sea, rivers or other natural water bodies as well as on sites on land.
 In other instances, people have been exposed to harmful gaseous emissions released into the air.

-What Common Chemicals Can Cause Serious Chemical Injury?
+What Common Chemicals Can Cause Serious Chemical Burns?

 The following hazardous chemicals are some of the most common ones we see involved in chemical burn injury claims experienced inside and outside workplaces: